fqassem/react-boilerplate/README.md

 # React-Boilerplate (modified)
-This is a fork of mxstbr's [React-Boilerplate]() project.
-I've added 'Grid-Styled' to be used instead of flexbox in order to easily support older browsers.
+This is a fork of mxstbr's [React-Boilerplate](https://github.com/react-boilerplate/react-boilerplate) project.
+I've added [Grid-Styled](http://jxnblk.com/grid-styled/) to be used as an (optional) grid library and I've also added Webpack-Dev-Server support.

+To run the dev server with dev/hot middleware, run *npm start*.
+To instead use the Webpack-Dev-Server, run *npm run start:wds*.